aludi/AI4EVIR/README.md

 **09:50-10:30 Session 1**

-09:50 - 10:10 - Federico Costantini, Fausto Galvan, Francesco Crisci, Luca Baron and Pier Luca Montessoro - Towards the definition of best practices for the use of AI in digital forensics
+09:50 - 10:10 - Federico Costantini, Fausto Galvan, Francesco Crisci, Luca Baron and Pier Luca Montessoro - The Quality Assessment of LLM in Digital Forensics

 10:10 - 10:30 -  Anne Ruth Mackor and Henry Prakken - On Reporting Likelihood Ratios of Exhaustive and Non-Exhaustive Hypotheses about Rare Events in Criminal Cases